UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_01.md

 ![](/module2/circle-comparison.png)

-Notes: As with many aspect, the best way to learn is to experience rather than being told something.
-So lets experience which visual encodings are the most effective.

-In the image in this slide, try to estimate how many times bigger the big circle is compared to the small one.
+Notes: In the image in this slide, try to estimate how many times larger the big circle is compared to the small one.

 ---